Alex (footballer, born March 1982)

-Alex Raphael Meschini (born 25 March 1982), simply known as Alex, is a Brazilian football coach and former player who played as a midfielder.
+Alexandre Raphael Meschini (born 25 March 1982), simply known as Alex, is a Brazilian football coach and former player who played as a midfielder.
 He currently works as a football pundit on SporTV's nightly 'Troca de Passes'.

 Early career

 Alex was born in Cornélio Procópio, Paraná.
 His family are Italian descents when his grandmother on his father side came to Brazil.
 By the time he was one year old, his family had relocated to Itambé, and relocated again to Santa Amélia when he was seven.
 He has two brothers, who work in banking and agronomy respectively.

 At Santa Amélia, Alex spent much of his childhood playing football; he played for Atlético Pirassunungense at age nine.
 His family once again relocated to Campinas, São Paulo.
 When he was sixteen, he signed for Primavera (where he was signed by his cousin).
 He went on a trial to his future club Corinthians, only to be rejected.
 He was determined not to give up his football career.